codazoda/x2/README.md

 Now that you have an image DB, you can upload images on the apps main page.
 Point your browser to `http://localhost:8002` to get started capturing images.

-You can view the entire albim by pointing your browser to `http://localhost:8002/album`.
+You can view the entire album by pointing your browser to `http://localhost:8002/album`.

 You can view images by pointing your browser to `http://localhost:8002/image/{id}` where `{id}` is replaced by the image id that you uploaded.